asgdevops/git/documents/07_ssh_github_authentication.md

-# 4. SSH GitHub authentication
+# :book: 7.
+SSH GitHub authentication

 # Steps
 1. Open a local terminal and run the command below.